 The Atoner: The overall stance that the modern Progenitors take towards their World War II doings.

 Berserk Button: Why they are the most gung-ho about wiping out the Traditions: Homeopathy and other pseudomedicine really cheeses them off.
+Their argument boils down to, "Even if you can make it work with your magical powers, you're duping countless innocent people into entrusting their lives and bodies to hucksters and frauds who can't."

 Deadly Doctor: Most of them honestly want to help you stay healthy, and just as many know exactly where the pain centers are.
+In their updated convention book, they put a lot of focus on "healing a broken world," and part of it involves defending ordinary people from extraordinary threats.

 Evilutionary Biologist: Quite a few have... fun with their research.
 At its nadir during World War II, as the group who engaged the Axis Powers the most heavily (up until the massive Nephandi involvement with the Third Reich was revealed).